taxisuper/frontend/readme.md

 We've created a separate document explaining the very basics of React, located [here](./react-intro.md).

 If you're new to React you should read that before continuing on with the workshop.

-If you've already become somewhat acquainted, it should be safe to skip it
+If you've already become somewhat acquainted, it should be safe to skip it.

 ### Creating a component